First and Second Stages of Labor

 In some instances the first stage of labor is missed altogether.

-Signs to watch for are:
+Signs of labor to watch for are:

 The first stage of labor can last 24 hours, and can go totally unnoticed.
 Do NOT give calcium during this stage of dilating.
 Calcium can only be given when contractions are a minute apart, and she is constantly pushing.